Monitoring-Research-IRC/irc-species-classification-model/README.md

 If you use this model in publications, reports, or derivative work, please cite:

-> Irvine Ranch Conservancy. *Species Classification Model for Southern California Camera Trap Images.* GitHub Repository.
+> Irvine Ranch Conservancy (2026). *Species Classification Model for Southern California Camera Trap Images (Version 3.6)*.
+GitHub.

 ---